awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Sample-Workloads-javajmx.md

   source_labels:
 ```

-## Other Prometheus Scrape Configuration<a name="ContainerInsights-Prometheus-Sample-Workloads-javajmx-other"></a>
+## Other Prometheus scrape configuration<a name="ContainerInsights-Prometheus-Sample-Workloads-javajmx-other"></a>

 If you expose your application running on a set of pods with Java/JMX Prometheus exporters by a Kubernetes Service, you can also switch to use `role: service` discovery or `role: endpoint` discovery of Prometheus `kubernetes_sd_config`\.
 For more information about these discovery methods, see [ service](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#service), [ endpoints](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#endpoints), and [ <kubernetes\_sd\_config>\.](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config)\.

 More meta labels are provided by these two service discovery modes which could be useful for you to build the CloudWatch metrics dimensions\.
 For example, you can relabel `__meta_kubernetes_service_name` to `Service` and include it into your metrics’ dimension\.
-For more informatio about customizing your CloudWatch metrics and their dimensions, see [ CloudWatch Agent Configuration for Prometheus](ContainerInsights-Prometheus-Setup-configure-ECS.md#ContainerInsights-Prometheus-Setup-cw-agent-config)\.
+For more informatio about customizing your CloudWatch metrics and their dimensions, see [ CloudWatch agent configuration for Prometheus](ContainerInsights-Prometheus-Setup-configure-ECS.md#ContainerInsights-Prometheus-Setup-cw-agent-config)\.

-## Docker Image with JMX Exporter<a name="ContainerInsights-Prometheus-Sample-Workloads-javajmx-docker"></a>
+## Docker image with JMX Exporter<a name="ContainerInsights-Prometheus-Sample-Workloads-javajmx-docker"></a>

-Next, build a docker image\.
-The following sections provide two example dockerfiles\.
+Next, build a Docker image\.
+The following sections provide two example Dockerfiles\.

 When you have built the image, load it into Amazon EKS or Kubernetes, and then run the following command to verify that Prometheus metrics are exposed by JMX\_EXPORTER on port 9404\.
 Replace *$JAR\_SAMPLE\_TRAFFIC\_POD* with the running pod name and replace *$JAR\_SAMPLE\_TRAFFIC\_NAMESPACE* with your application namespace\.